1stChaS/TaoNap/README.md

 <p>This project has 6 python files.</p>

 * [main.py](https://github.com/1stChaS/TaoNap/blob/3e7ff15e8014863ef8edebe011f40506d36b3b2c/main.py): the main file for asking data from customers.
-* [Books.py](https://github.com/1stChaS/TaoNap/blob/3e7ff15e8014863ef8edebe011f40506d36b3b2c/Books.py): contains the Books class.
+* [Books.py](https://github.com/1stChaS/TaoNap/blob/3e7ff15e8014863ef8edebe011f40506d36b3b2c/Books.py): contains the **Books class**.
 This file is used to search what is the book that customers want and check if this book is already booking or not.
-* [Dessert.py](https://github.com/1stChaS/TaoNap/blob/9283f69a88d5c3eebffe449eb5e96d10ac8dfa31/Dessert.py): contains the Dessert class.
+* [Dessert.py](https://github.com/1stChaS/TaoNap/blob/9283f69a88d5c3eebffe449eb5e96d10ac8dfa31/Dessert.py): contains the **Dessert class**.
 This file is used to search what is the dessert that customers want and the dessert's price.
-* [Rooms.py](https://github.com/1stChaS/TaoNap/blob/9283f69a88d5c3eebffe449eb5e96d10ac8dfa31/Rooms.py): contains the Rooms class.
+* [Rooms.py](https://github.com/1stChaS/TaoNap/blob/9283f69a88d5c3eebffe449eb5e96d10ac8dfa31/Rooms.py): contains the **Rooms class**.
 This file is used to search what is the room that customers want, check if this room is already booking or not and the room's price.
-* [Taonap_Bill.py](https://github.com/1stChaS/TaoNap/blob/9283f69a88d5c3eebffe449eb5e96d10ac8dfa31/Taonap_Bill.py): contains Bill class.
+* [Taonap_Bill.py](https://github.com/1stChaS/TaoNap/blob/9283f69a88d5c3eebffe449eb5e96d10ac8dfa31/Taonap_Bill.py): contains **Bill class**.
 This file used to store customers' data to json file and print out text bills.
-* [Cancel.py](https://github.com/1stChaS/TaoNap/blob/9283f69a88d5c3eebffe449eb5e96d10ac8dfa31/Cancel.py): contains the Cancel class.
+* [Cancel.py](https://github.com/1stChaS/TaoNap/blob/9283f69a88d5c3eebffe449eb5e96d10ac8dfa31/Cancel.py): contains the **Cancel class**.
 This file used to cancel the customer data from [Customers_info.json](https://github.com/1stChaS/TaoNap/blob/9283f69a88d5c3eebffe449eb5e96d10ac8dfa31/Customers_info.json) file.

 <p>This project has 1 JSON file.</p>